cover-me/qtplot/README.md

 Open "WinPython Command Prompt.exe" in the destination directory.
 Type "pip install qtplot" (Update: there are "issues" using pip in python 2).
 Some of your packages may be auto degraded/updated to meet the requirement of qtplot.

 Find qtplot.exe in folder \python-2.7.9\Scripts.

-### Create a portable version of qtplot with PyInstaller
-With PyInstaller, you can package qtplot into a small and portable folder with an executable inside.

-Make sure your python meets the requirements of qtplot (by installing it with the methods above...).

-Download the whole project and create a .py file in the project folder, with the following codes:

-	from qtplot import qtplot
-	qtplot.main()

-Assuming the file you created names 'qt_plot-YYMMDD.py' and WinPython-32bit-2.7.9.5 is used, open "WinPython Command Prompt.exe" and execute:

-	cd [directory]
-	pyinstaller --hidden-import vispy.app.backends._pyqt4 --add-data qtplot\colormaps;qtplot\colormaps --noconsole qt_plot-YYMMDD.py

-Replace [directory] with the path of your qtplot project folder.

-If pyinstaller has not been installed for WinPython-32bit-2.7.9.5, run `easy_install pip==20` to upgrade pip, then run `pip install pyinstaller==3.3` to install pyinstaller (newer or older versions seem not work on Windows 11 with python 2.7).
-Try a different computer if it does not work, this is very tricky.

-Sometimes the excutable may fail to run on a computer because of missing init.tcl and .tk files.
-Click [here](https://stackoverflow.com/questions/42180492/pyinstaller-fails-on-windows-7-cant-find-a-usable-init-tcl) for a solution (I prefer copying the missing file manually).

 ### Run the codes directly
 Make sure your python meets the requirements of qtplot (by installing it with the methods above...).